jyotiska222/Unknown-Chat-Bot/SETUP.md

 - `/endchat <user_id> [reason]` - Forcefully end a chat
 - `/broadcast <message>` - Send a message to all users
 - `/bot_analysis` - Show detailed analysis of waiting users, active chats, and banned users with remaining ban times

+### Admin Notifications

+The bot includes an automatic admin notification system that alerts all users in the `ADMIN_IDS` list when:

+1. **Unexpected Shutdown**:
+   - When the bot stops due to an error or external signal (not Ctrl+C)
+   - Includes timestamp and error details/stack trace

+2. **Unresponsive Bot**:
+   - When the bot is still running but hasn't processed any commands for a configurable period
+   - Default is 3 missed heartbeat checks (configurable)
+   - Ensures you're notified if the bot is running but frozen or unresponsive

+Notification logs are saved to:
+- `chat_monitor.log` - For regular bot activity
+- `heartbeat_monitor.log` - For heartbeat activity and alerts

 ## Deployment Tips